Camping at Roadford Lake: a Devon campsite by the water

 We didn’t use the camping shower block as this was closed during our stay.

-The activity centre showers and changing rooms were great and made for easy social distancing.
+The activity centre showers and changing rooms were a great alternative.

 Can you have a camp fire here?